Possibilities for Missing Multiple Tooth

 Prosthodontists have a scale for measuring denture stability known as the Kapur index.

 Technology using implants can improve denture retention by a great deal.
 The experience of wearing dentures becomes better and the bone is protected from wearing away.
-Rather than place implants to serve only as blocking mechanism, they could be used to form a modified base for dentures, thus making them more efficient when it comes to retention.
-Some options that are currently available include precision balls attachments or a metal “harder bar.”
+Rather than place implants to serve only as a blocking mechanism, they could be used to form a modified base for dentures, thus making them more efficient when it comes to retention.
+Some options that are currently available include precision ball attachments or a metal “harder bar.”

 Care for your dentures